-The Ideal Relaxed Timeline for a Northeast Ohio Wedding
+The Ideal Relaxed Wedding Timeline

 By Ashley Stanley Photography

-Less stress for everyone involved
+Less pressure on everyone involved

 A Relaxed Morning: Slow Starts Are Underrated